talebim/U-DIT/README.md

 This repository contains a new deep learning method based on vision transformer (ViT) to automatically localize and segment left ventricle (LV), right ventricle (RV) and myocardium (MYO) in cardiac MR images.
 The method is introduced in the following paper:
 "[U-DIT: Unet-like Dilated Transformer for Cardiac MRI Segmentation](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4866882)"
 ## **Train the model:**
-1.Register and download ACDC-2017 dataset from https://www.creatis.insa-lyon.fr/Challenge/acdc/index.html
+1.Register and download ACDC-2017 dataset from https://www.creatis.insa-lyon.fr/Challenge/acdc/index.html.

-2. Download pretrained weights from [Swin-Unet github](https://github.com/HuCaoFighting/Swin-Unet) and put it in a folder named ckpt.
+2. Download pretrained weights from [Swin-Unet github](https://github.com/HuCaoFighting/Swin-Unet) and put it in a folder named pretrained_ckpt.

 3.To preprocess data and train the model run the script main.py.
 ```